jtauber/postag-convert/README.md

 No code yet, just:

-* initial documentation of schemes `postag-schemes.md`
+* initial documentation of schemes: `postag-schemes.md`
-* links to or extract from previous code I've written `prior-art.md`
+* links to or extracts from previous code I've written: `prior-art.md`

 Support also planned: